 - Content Repository

 A content repository is a place where content is located at, usually a remote source for software.
-Supported types include plain files, deb and yum repositories, as well as container images for Docker and Puppet modules for Puppet.
+Types supported by orcharhino include files, deb, and yum repositories, as well as container images for Docker and Puppet modules for Puppet.

 - Content View

 Content views are comprised of products and allow for version control of content repositories.
 Composite content views don’t contain products, but other content views, which allows for a more modular approach of managing content.